MelGrubb/BuilderGenerator/README.md

   - Improved error handling

 - v2.0.0
-  - Updated to .Net 6 and IIncrementalGenerator
+  - Updated to .Net 6 and IIncrementalGenerator (See note above about incompatibility with VS2019)
   - Changed usage pattern from marking target classes with attributes to marking partial builder classes

 - v1.2